Try This Delicious Low-Calorie Recipe for Tomato Jelly

 You can try it every once in a while to make sure you like it, but most importantly, do not forget to stir it every once in a while.
 If not, you run the risk of burning the bottom of the mixture, which will leave a bitter taste to the jelly.

-- Once you have a thin and light texture, remove from heat.
+- Once you have a thin and light texture, remove it from the heat source.

 - Let the mixture sit for roughly one hour.